Sahithidurgaraju/automated-data-cleaning/README.md

 • **Uses only vectorized count-based summaries for plotting**, avoiding row-wise operations and ensuring efficient visualization even for large datasets

+## 📂 Dataset Notes

+• This project uses **publicly available and demo datasets** representing a variety of real-world data quality patterns (missing values, mixed formats, outliers, and high-cardinality fields).

+• Datasets are used **solely for demonstration and educational purposes** to showcase pipeline design, performance optimization, and validation logic.

 ## How a user will run this project: